pycodehash/pycodehash/docs/python_functions.md

 Given a Python function as source code we:

+1. Initialize or load the function's package source
-1. Create an Abstract Syntax Tree (AST)
+2. Create an Abstract Syntax Tree (AST) for the provided function
-2. **Replace the name of called functions with the hash of the function definition**
+3. **Replace the name of called functions with the hash of the function definition**
-3. Remove invariant changes
+4. Remove invariant changes
     * AST: Strip docstrings and type hints, and remove the function name
     * Unparse the AST to a string presentation
     * Lines: Normalize whitespace
-4. Unparse the AST and normalise
+5. Unparse the AST and normalise
-5. Hash
+6. Hash

+### 1. Package initialization

+PyCodeHash initializes a package when it's first encountered, e.g., in `from my_package.functions import func`, `my_package` would be the package.
+The initialization phase consists of:

+* Copying the source to a temporary directory (enabled by default)
+* Indexing the source via static object analysis on all python files (via `rope`)
+* Brining the source in a canonical form where possible via auto-fixing lint violations (via `ruff`)

-### 1. Abstract Syntax Tree
+### 2. Abstract Syntax Tree

 The AST is parsed using Pythons [standard library](https://docs.python.org/3/library/ast.html).
 This step removed comments and normalises formatting.

-The current implementation in addition uses the `asttokens` package to map AST nodes to their offset in the Python source code.
-This is required to interact with [rope] (see below)

-### 2. Find call definitions
+### 3. Find call definitions

 The inspiration for solving the dependency invariance comes from compilers/interpreters: